-Non-employee directors receive an annual base retainer for service on the Board of Directors and an additional annual committee retainer for each committee on which they serve.
-Annual cash retainers in the following amounts are paid in equal quarterly payments on the first business day of each calendar quarter as follows:
+From January 1, 2021 to May 31, 2021 non-employee directors received an annual base retainer for service on the Board of Directors and an additional annual committee retainer for each committee on which they served in the amounts set forth below.
+The annual cash retainers were paid in equal quarterly payments on the first business day of each calendar quarter.